Zanthed/grapheneos-wsl/README.md

 It's possible KVM may not work still because it can't access `/dev/kvm` despite being added to the `kvm` group, also due to weird WSL things.
 I just do `sudo chmod 777 /dev/kvm`.
 It doesn't matter if it's 777 because all files are created with a 000 umask on NTFS drives anyways since metadata isn't included by default and is still experimental.
 WSL is not for security.

-If you want to automatically set `/dev/kvm` to 777, you can set it as a WSL2 startup command in your `wsl.conf`:
+If you want to automatically set `/dev/kvm` to 777, you can set it as a WSL2 startup command in `/etc/wsl.conf`:

 ```
+[boot]
 command = chmod 777 /dev/kvm
 ```